zsolutions-io/aleo-dcp/README.md

 A decentralised MPC protocol built on Aleo to <b>allow any program to custody arbitrary private data</b> that can be transactionally withdrawn.
 </p>

-# Aleo DCP: Data Custody Protocol
+# Aleo Data Custody Protocol

 Data is splitted following **Shamir Secret Sharing (SSS)** algorithm.
 Shares are custidied by Validators, that can be dynamically updated through a voting gouvernance mechanism.
 They are incentivized with **Aleo credits fees** paid by requester of custodied data.